Blog

 This automated flow makes sure every single deployment is consistent, slashing the risk of human error when the pressure is on.

-While setting up a custom deployment pipeline is powerful, let's be honest.
-It can be a huge project in itself.
+While setting up a custom deployment pipeline is powerful, it can be a huge project in itself.
 If you'd rather spend your time building features than wrestling with CI/CD scripts and server configs, an integrated platform is the way to go.

-Jumping into web app development always kicks up a lot of questions.
-It's only natural.
-You're thinking about costs, timelines, and whether you have the right skills to even get started.
-We hear these questions all the time, from first-time founders to experienced developers exploring new tools.
+Jumping into web app development always kicks up a lot of questions about costs, timelines, and whether you have the right skills to get started.
+Let's clear up the most common ones.

 How Much Does It Cost to Create a Web App?

 There's no single price tag for a web app.
 The cost can swing wildly depending on what you're building.
-A simple MVP built by a traditional development agency might start in the low thousands, but a complex platform with custom integrations and a polished design can easily soar past $100,000.
+A simple MVP built by a traditional development agency might start in the low thousands, but a complex platform with custom integrations can easily soar past $100,000.

 What drives that cost?
 It usually boils down to a few key things:

-This is where AI-native platforms are completely rewriting the rules.
+AI-native platforms are rewriting the rules here.
 By automating huge chunks of the design and coding work, they're making app development drastically more affordable.
+CatDoes offers a free tier to get your first app off the ground and affordable plans for more complex projects.

 What Is the Difference Between a Web App and a Website?